-If the family is claiming a waiting list preference, the family must provide documentation to verify their eligibility for a preference at the time of the interview.
+If the family is claiming a waiting list preference, the family must provide documentation to verify their eligibility for a preference.
 If the family is verified as eligible for the preference, the Authority will proceed with the interview.
 If the Authority determines the family is not eligible for the preference, the interview will not proceed, and the family will be placed back on the waiting list according to their updated preference ranking.
-If the family does not have verification of preference point at the time of the interview, the verification will be required they will be given an opportunity to provide verification within 15 calendar days from the date of the interview.
+If the family does not have verification of preference-point at the time of the interview, the verification will be required-they will be given an opportunity to provide verification within 15 calendar days from the date of the interview.